dustinpfister/blog_posts/_posts/js-array-pop.md

 ## 4 - Example one using particles

 Now for a  more advanced example that involves popping out elements from an array using a means of doing so.
 For this example I will be using the splice method over pop because it allows for me to pop out just elements that meat a certain condition.
+In this example I have an array of particle objects that move in a certain heading and have life lost over time, when a particle has a life value of zero or lower the particle needs to be purge out from the pool of particles to make room for new ones that will be spawned in.
+So this is a good example of using a method like splice that does something a little more advanced.

 ```js
 var createState = function () {